OPDIVO Concentrate for solution for infusion Ref.[7411] Active ingredients: Nivolumab

 Description of selected adverse reactions

-Nivolumab or nivolumab in combination with ipilimumab is associated with immune-related adverse reactions.
+Nivolumab or nivolumab in combination with other therapeutic agents is associated with immune-related adverse reactions.
 With appropriate medical therapy, immune-related adverse reactions resolved in most cases.
-Permanent discontinuation of treatment was required in a greater proportion of patients receiving nivolumab in combination with ipilimumab than in those receiving nivolumab monotherapy.
-Table 7 presents the percentage for immune-related adverse reactions who were permanently discontinued from treatment by dosing regimen.
-Additionally, for patients who experienced an event, Table 7 presents the percentage of patients who required high-dose corticosteroids (at least 40 mg daily prednisone equivalents) by dosing regimen.
+Permanent discontinuation of treatment generally was required in a greater proportion of patients receiving nivolumab in combination with other agents than in those receiving nivolumab monotherapy.
+Table 8 presents the percentage of patients with immune-related adverse reactions who were permanently discontinued from treatment by dosing regimen.
+Additionally, for patients who experienced an event, Table 8 presents the percentage of patients who required high-dose corticosteroids (at least 40 mg daily prednisone equivalents) by dosing regimen.
 The management guidelines for these adverse reactions are described in section 4.4.

-Table 7.
-Immune-related adverse reactions leading to permanent discontinuation or requiring high-dose corticosteroids by dosing regimen:
+Table 8.
+Immune-related adverse reactions leading to permanent discontinuation or requiring high-dose corticosteroids by dosing regimen (nivolumab monotherapy, nivolumab in combination with ipilimumab (with or without chemotherapy), nivolumab in combination with chemotherapy, or nivolumab in combination with cabozantinib):

 Immune-related adverse reaction leading to permanent discontinuation